seed-rs/seed-quickstart/README.md

 `rustup update`

-`rustup target add wasm32-unknown-unknown`

 `cargo install cargo-make`

-Run `cargo make build` in a terminal to build the app, and `cargo make serve` to start a dev server on `127.0.0.1:8000`.
+Run `cargo make start` in a terminal to build the app, and start the server on `127.0.0.1:8000`.

+This will also install `cargo-wasm-pack` and add `wasm32-unknown-unknown` to your rustup toolchains

 If you'd like the compiler automatically check for changes, recompiling as needed, run `cargo make watch` instead of `cargo make build`.

 **Deploy**

-1. Run `cargo make build release`
+1. Run `cargo make start_release`
 2. Upload `index.html` and `pkg` to your web server

 ---